thewoodfish/property-oracle-node/README.md

 ### Docker
 We're working incredibly hard to get the node into a docker image, it's not been successful so far.
 Please kindly check back here soon for update on docker.

+## Going forward
+There a few improvements being considered for property oracle going forward.
+- Pinning the necessary files e.i credentials, DID documents etc on storage layers especially the CRUST network.
+- Implementing a multisignature attestation mechanism using substrate FRAMEs <a href="https://paritytech.github.io/substrate/master/pallet_multisig/index.html">Multisig Pallet</a>.
+- Tokenization of property, by introducing a property oracle native token.
+Substrate FRAMEs <a href="https://paritytech.github.io/substrate/master/pallet_assets/index.html">Assets Pallet</a> would help greatly with this 😁.
+- Most importantly, governance.
+This can be tricky because various regions are governed by various laws and have various biases.
+More on that soon...
+- etc.

 ## Conclusion
 Property Oracle helps secure your properties and removes any worries or stress from the thought/incident of losing what belongs to you.
 So even though your physical documents are duplicated or falsified by scammers, once you've submited your document using property oracle and gotten the right authority to sign it, 😁 YOU MY FRIEND, ARE VERY SAFE, FOREVER!